How much does child care cost?

 Temporary financial hardship

-If something happens in your family that makes it harder for you to pay child care fees, you might be able to get the Additional Child Care Subsidy.
+If something happens in your family that makes it harder to pay child care fees, you might be able to get the Additional Child Care Subsidy.
 The sorts of things that make you eligible include losing your job, having your home severely damaged or having to leave your home because of family violence.

 Child Care Benefit (CCB), Child Care Rebate (CCR) and Jobs, Education and Training Child Care Fee Assistance stopped on 1 July 2018.
 If you haven’t yet had payments for care you used before 2 July 2018, you can submit a lump sum claim for CCB.
 Any CCR you’re entitled to will automatically be paid to you when your CCB claim is assessed.
 You have until 30 June 2019 to submit your claim.